AryanJ2004/3D-Portfolio/README.md

 ## <a name="features">🔋 Features</a>

-- **Interactive 3D Animations**: Enhanced user experience with 3D models and animations built using Three.js and React Three Fiber.
+- **Interactive 3D Animations**: Enhanced user experience with 3D animations.
 - **Responsive Design**: Fully responsive layout, optimized for all devices.
 - **Smooth Navigation**: Easy navigation between sections using scroll and menu options.
 - **Contact Form**: Users can directly send emails through the contact form, powered by EmailJS.